aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/02-provision-eks.md

 **Troubleshooting**

+If the cluster creation fails with with an ExpiredToken error (`ExpiredToken: The security token included in the request is expired`), ensure you have disabled the AWS Managed temporary credentials in your Cloud9 IDE following the instructions from the Preparation section [here](/02-aws-getting-started/06-iam-role.html).

 If your kubectl client is unable to connect to the cluster, you may try to update the connection information by executing the command below, then try accessing the cluster API again.

 ```bash